AyushmanTripathy/notes/java/oops.md

 }
 ```

+-   `Marker Interface` are empty interfaces
+-   examples are Serializable, Cloneable and Remote

 ### Abstract Class

 -   instance cannot be created
 -   can be inherited
 -   child have to implement all abstract methods

 ```
 abstract class Name {}